pyth-network/pyth-crosschain/target_chains/sui/sdk/js/README.md

 }
 ```

+Instead, you should build a [Sui programmable transaction](https://docs.sui.io/build/prog-trans-ts-sdk) that first updates the price, then inputs the updated price data to an entry point in your contract.

 We strongly recommend reading our guide which explains [how to work with Pyth price feeds](https://docs.pyth.network/documentation/pythnet-price-feeds/best-practices).

 ### Off-chain prices

 Many applications additionally need to display Pyth prices off-chain, for example, in their frontend application.
-The `AptosPriceServiceConnection` provides two different ways to fetch the current Pyth price.
+The `SuiPriceServiceConnection` provides two different ways to fetch the current Pyth price.
 The code blocks below assume that the `connection` and `priceIds` objects have been initialized as shown above.
 The first method is a single-shot query: